Jake Sisko

 Jake Sisko is a fictional character in the Star Trek franchise.
 He appears in the television series Star Trek: Deep Space Nine (DS9) and is portrayed by actor Cirroc Lofton.
 He is the son of Deep Space Nine commanding officer, Benjamin Sisko.
-The character has also appeared in various other Star Trek books, comics, and video games.
+The character also appears in various other Star Trek books, comics, and video games.

-Overview
+Storyline

-Jake was born in 2355 to Jennifer Sisko, who was killed in 2367 during the Battle of Wolf 359 when Benjamin Sisko served aboard USS Saratoga (Jake was portrayed by Thomas Hobson for the Saratoga scene).
-In 2369, he reluctantly moved with his father to space-station Deep Space Nine.
+Jake Sisko first appeared in the Deep Space Nine series premiere.
+Jake is introduced as an adolescent, played by Thomas Hobson, who moves to the Deep Space Nine station three years after the death of his mother aboard USS Saratoga in the Battle of Wolf 359.
+In the season two episode "Shadowplay", Jake's age is stated as 15.
+This puts him at about 20 by the end of the series.

-Jake soon becomes friends with a Ferengi named Nog, son of Rom, despite the disapproval of both of their fathers.
-Jake and Nog were the first students to enroll in Keiko O'Brien's school.
-When Rom pulls Nog out of school, Jake secretly tutors him.
-The pair also briefly form the "No-Jay Consortium" as a front for their business schemes.
+On the station, Jake becomes friends with a Ferengi named Nog, the son of Rom, despite the disapproval of both of their fathers.
+When Rom pulls Nog out of Keiko O'Brien's school, Jake secretly tutors him.

 Jake aspires to be a writer, although he declined a scholarship to the Pennington School (New Zealand) in 2371.
 He briefly dated a Bajoran dabo girl named Mardah against his father's wishes, who embarrasses Jake by revealing his penchant for dom-jot hustling and poetry.
 In 2372, Jake wrote a draft of his first novel, Anslem, under the influence of Onaya, an alluring alien woman who feeds on creative neural energy by tactile absorption through the cranium ("The Muse").

-As Jake became young adult and felt the need for independence, he moved out of his father's quarters to become roommates with Nog, who is now a Starfleet Academy cadet on DS9 for field study.
-Jake's slovenliness and Nog's new-found neatness initially strain their friendship, until Benjamin Sisko, as Nog's commander and Jake's father, orders them to settle their differences.
+As Jake became a young adult, he felt the need for independence and moved out of his father's quarters to become roommates with Nog, now a Starfleet Academy cadet on DS9 for field study.
+Jake's slovenliness and Nog's new-found neatness initially strain their friendship, until Benjamin Sisko, Nog's commander and Jake's father, orders them to settle their differences.